wiktord2000/CPC-Course-2021/Lab2 (SQL + Windows Forms)/README.md

 # Laboratory 2
-The goal of this laboratory was create simple database in MSSQL and connect it with Windows Forms App.
+The goal of this laboratory was to create simple database in MSSQL and connect it with Windows Forms App.
 <br>
-Note: The app don't use every entities in database.
+Note: The app doesn't use every entities in database.

 ## Database diagram
 <img src="Images/databaseDiagram.png" alt="drawing" width="800"/>